 Portable and Removable Dance Poles For Beginners

 Portable or removable poles are convenient for the average homeowner or traveling dancer.
-Removable dance pole are the most common used dance pole for home use for obvious reasons – you can change rooms easy, take it with when you are done renting, or take it down when company comes over if needed for example.
+Removable dance pole are the most common used dance pole for home use.
+And that is because you can change rooms easy.
+Basically take it with you when you are done renting.
+Or take it down when company comes over if needed for example.

 Best Brand Name Dance Poles To Start With

-Brand names can help you determine the quality of a pole; however, through a little education on what to look for in a sturdy pole, then you can easily find a good quality off brand name dance pole.
-Not all brand name dance poles are considered SAFE.
+Brand names can help you determine the quality of a pole.
+However, through a little education on what to look for in a sturdy pole, then you can easily find a good quality off brand name dance pole such as the PFD Pro Quality Dance Pole.
+It’s useful to understand that not all brand name dance poles are considered SAFE.
 Please watch the video below to understand why and learn what to look for in a safe, good quality dance pole.

 Freestanding Dance Poles For Beginners

 Free standing or stand along dance poles with a platform at the base are great when you can’t connect the pole to a ceiling.
 They are a lot more expensive, but fun and worth the money if you can spare it.

 The Best and Most Commonly Used Dance Poles For Beginners